-Hazards from combustion products: There is no risk of an explosion from this product under normal circumstances if involved in a fire.
-Product is unlikely to decompose until heated to dryness.
-On further heating will emit toxic fumes.
-Firefighters to wear self-contained breathing apparatus and suitable protective clothing if risk to of exposure to vapour or smoke.
+Hazards from combustion products: Little risk of an explosion from this product if commercial quantities are involved in a fire.
+Decomposition products are likely to be noxious and toxic.
+Firefighters to wear self-contained breathing apparatus and suitable protective clothing if risk of exposure to vapour or smoke.